Aniketsaoji/bctwitter/README.md

 # bctwitter
-On a fortnight 17 years ag, Philippe's mother gave birth to a boy wonder
+On a fortnight 17 years ago, Philippe's mother gave birth to a boy wonder